DoctorWkt/ULX3S-Blinky/TestPattern/README.md

 Also, as at 6th Dec 2018, this is rough code.
 It works as of half an hour ago.
 I do need to tidy it up, document it more and add formal verification.

+The dec_6_2018.jpg image is a photo of the first output from the project.